 CurrencyFair makes it simple to get an account and start sending money.
 Here’s the process.

 - Register online, its free and takes around 10 minutes if you have everything needed on hand.

-- Send your funds to CurrencyFair with the correct reference number.
-This helps match your funds in their system.
+- Transfer money into your CurrencyFair account by bank transfer with the correct reference number.
+This helps match your funds in its system.

 'Send Money' option with CurrencyFair